 The development of Web software that blocks Internet advertisements before they appear on a user's screen may hinder the growth of online advertising.
 The expansion of ad blocking on the Internet may decrease our revenues because when an ad is blocked, it is not downloaded from our ad server.
 As a result, such advertisements will not be tracked as a delivered advertisement.
 In addition, advertisers may choose not to advertise on the Internet or on our portal because of the use by third parties of Internet advertisement blocking software.
-The use of Web software that blocks Internet advertisements may materially and adversely affect our business, financial condition and results of operations.

-In addition, an element of our strategy is to diversify our revenue stream by entering into more Web site sponsorship arrangements and by introducing ecommerce services and generating e-commerce revenue.
+In addition, an element of our strategy is to diversify our revenue stream by entering into more Web site sponsorship arrangements, by e-business solutions services, by introducing e-commerce services and by generating e-commerce revenue.
 We may not be successful in implementing this strategy.

-Accordingly, we may not be successful in generating significant future online advertising revenue or in diversifying our revenue stream, and the failure to do so would have a material adverse effect on our business, online advertising revenue and profitability.
+Accordingly, we may not be successful in generating significant future online advertising revenue or in diversifying our revenue stream.